treeverse/lakeFS/docs/use_cases/reproducibility.md

 ---
 layout: default
-title: Tutorial – Reproducibility
+title: Reproducibility
-description: In this section we will explore how to use lakeFS for reproducibility of data.
+description: In this tutorial we will explore how to use lakeFS for reproducibility of data.
-parent: Quickstart
+parent: Use Cases
-nav_order: 80
+nav_order: 30
 has_children: false
 ---